umbopepato/visua-website/_guide/writing-plugins.md

 Here you can get all the variables you need from the map using the [StyleMap API](https://visua.io/reference/style-map).

-Note that options are not required to the user so in many cases some of them won't be available in the `options` object.
+Note that options cannot be strictly required to the user and in many cases some of them won't be available in the `options` object.
 Always check their existence with the `in` operator before trying to access them and try as much as you can to provide a fallback value when they're not set.

 If you think you really need an option to be set then check its existence in `options` and if it's not there